Healthdirect Symptom Checker

 A comparative scan of other products in the health industry was carried out to inspire ideation.

-Information architecture and low-fidelity sketches were developed to gather feedback and foster ideation with the engineering team and business stakeholders.
+Low-fidelity sketches were developed to gather feedback and foster ideation with the engineering team and business stakeholders.

 Content strategy aimed to help people to understand the medical terms, questions and instructions.